 An investigation into the development and employment of military aviation in both peace and war.
 Common threads to be followed include leadership, strategy, tactics, technology, joint operations, and ethical issues.
-Region: Europe or the United States (but not both).
+Region: Europe or the United States, but not both.

-HI 388X - Modern Spain: Civil War and Colonial Conflict
+HI 388 - Modern Spain: Civil War and Colonial Conflict

 This course introduces students to modern Spanish history, paying particular attention to military affairs.
 Major themes include the guerrilla struggles against Napoleon, counterinsurgency in Cuba and Morocco, the Spanish Civil War, the dictatorship of Francisco Franco, and ongoing issues of regional nationalism and terrorism.
 Region: Europe.
-Note: Methodologically intensive (M).
-Civilizations & Cultures Course (X).
+Note: Methodologically intensive.
 Prerequisite(s): HI majors must complete HI 200 with a minimum grade of C. Non-HI majors require permission of instructor.
+May be offered as 388X (Civilizations & Cultures).